MechaMonk/pyRouterJig/documentation.md

 [Figure 7](#figure7) shows an example of entering the <b>Editor</b>, after setting up the joint as in [Fig. 6](#figure6).
 The active finger is highlighted in red and is the finger which is to be edited, using either the buttons under the <b>Editor</b> tab, or using keyboard shortcuts.
+The active finger is always on Board-B. Because any changes on Board-B are reflected on Board-A, there is no need to allow editing of Board-A fingers.
 The green vertical lines indicate the extents that the active finger can be moved or widened, limited by the bit width.

 <figure>
 <a name="figure7"></a>
 <img src="{{ site.baseurl }}/editor_screen_shot.png" alt="Editor example.">
 <figcaption>
-<b>Figure 7.</b>  Editor mode, following initial spacing set in Fig. 6.
+<b>Figure 7.</b>  Editor mode, following Variable spacing set up as in Fig. 6.
 </figcaption>
 </figure>